fabiantantl/news-return-pipeline/README.md

 - text (headlines for each day joined by `[SEP]`)
 - n_headlines
 - additional engineered features depending on preprocessing steps

-## Windows (without editable install)

-If you prefer not to install the package in editable mode, run commands with PYTHONPATH module resolution:

-PowerShell:

-$env:PYTHONPATH="src"
-python -m news_return_pipeline.scripts.build_dataset

 ## Authors